infotu/sCool-LA/README.md

 # sCool Learning Analytics application

-All of the following commands are for the initial version of the website, however they also apply to the new version, but be aware that
+All of the following commands are for the initial version of the website, however they also apply to the new version, be aware that this is the name of the OLD docker image:

 ```
 aniltilanthe/scool-la-app
 ```

-is the name of the OLD docker image.
 The NEW docker image is called:

 ```
 infotu/scool-la-mz